 how to get unsafe or uninhabitable premises inspected

-Read this whole publication carefully before you try to use any of the remedies we describe.
+*Important!
+Read this whole publication carefully before trying to use any of these remedies.

 *To use the Act's repair remedies, you must be up-to-date in rent and any utilities in your name.